 This project's location is within the jurisdiction of multiple offices.
-Expect additional species list documents from the following office, and expect that the species and critical habitats in each document reflect only those that fall in the office's jurisdiction:
+However, only one species list document will be provided for all offices.
+The species and critical habitats in this document reflect the aggregation of those that fall in each of the affiliated office's jurisdiction.
+Other offices affiliated with the project: